 Buses manufactured by New Flyer and ADL's single and double deck buses are classified as "transit buses".
 ARBOC manufactures body on-chassis or "cutaway" and "medium-duty" buses that service transit, paratransit, and shuttle applications.
 Collectively, transit buses, medium-duty buses and cutaways, are referred to as "buses".
-A "motor coach" or "coach" is a 35-foot to 45-foot over-the-highway bus typically used for intercity transportation and travel over longer distances than heavy-duty transit buses, and is typically characterized by (i) one or two axles in the rear (related to the weight of the vehicle), (ii) high deck floor, (iii) baggage compartment under the floor, (iv) high-backed seats with a coach-style interior (often including a lavatory and underfloor baggage compartments), and (v) no room for standing passengers.
+A "motor coach" or "coach" is a 35-foot to 45-foot over-the-highway bus typically used for intercity transportation and travel over longer distances than heavy-duty transit buses, but is typically characterized by (i) high deck floor, (ii) baggage compartment under the floor, (iii) high-backed seats with a coach-style interior (often including a lavatory and underfloor baggage compartments), and (iv) no room for standing passengers.

 All of the data presented in this Annual Information Form with respect to market share, the number of transit buses, medium-duty buses, low-floor cutaway buses and motor coaches delivered and in service is measured in, or based on, "equivalent units".
-One equivalent unit (or "EU") represents one production slot, being one 30-foot, 35-foot, 40-foot or 45-foot heavy-duty transit bus, one double deck bus, one medium-duty bus, one low-floor cutaway bus or one motor coach.
+One equivalent unit (or EU) represents one production slot, being one 30-foot, 35-foot, 40-foot or 45-foot heavy-duty transit bus, one double deck bus, one medium-duty bus, one low-floor cutaway bus or one motor coach.
 One articulated transit bus represents two equivalent units.
 An articulated transit bus is an extra-long bus (approximately 60-feet in length), composed of two passenger compartments connected by a joint mechanism.
 The joint mechanism allows the vehicle to bend when the bus turns a corner yet have a continuous interior.

-As used herein, "North America" refers to Canada and the United States and the "UK" refers to England, Scotland, Wales and Northern Ireland.
+As used herein, "North America" refers to Canada and the United States (or "U.S.") and the "UK" refers to England, Scotland, Wales and Northern Ireland.